JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/basins.md

 ```

 ## 2D basins of higher dimensional system
 In this section we will calculate the basins of attraction of the four-dimensional magnetic pendulum.
 We know that the attractors of this system are all individual fixed points on the (x, y) plane so we will only compute the basins there.
-See the [Three dimensional basins](@ref) section for something even more complex.
+See the [3D basins](@ref) section for something even more complex.

 ### Computing the basins